Generalizing Scaling Laws for Dense and Sparse Large Language Models: Scaling Laws for LLMs

-Abnar et al.~\cite{abnar2025parameters} investigated the sparse MoEs through a large-scale empirical study.
-The sparsity $S$ was defined as $S=\frac{E-K}{E}$, where $E$ is the total number of experts and $K$ is the number of active experts.
-For five different compute budgets and seven different sparsities, different models were trained.
-Based on the experimental results, the authors proposed the following scaling law:
+\fi Abnar et al.~\cite{abnar2025parameters} investigated the sparse MoEs through a large-scale empirical study.
+The authors defined sparsity, $S=\frac{E-K}{E}$, where $E$ is the total number of experts and $K$ is the number of active experts.
+For five ($3e19, 6e19, 1e20, 3e20, \text{ and } 1e21$) different compute budgets and seven ($0\%,25\%,50\%,75\%,90\%,95\%, \text{ and } 98\%$) different sparsities, different models were trained.
+The conclusion they made was that as we increase sparsity along with model size and number of training tokens, the pretraining loss decreases.
+For IsoFLOP experiments, they noticed that each for a specific sparsity level, each model size has a sweet spot.
+Until that spot, the pretraining loss keeps decreasing, and beyond that spot, pretraining loss keeps increasing.
+Based on the experimental results, the authors proposed Equation \ref{abnar} as their scaling law.
+For the rest of the paper, we will refer to Equation \ref{abnar} as Abnar scaling law.

 Through a grid initialization, for a sparsity of $98\%$, the best-fitted coefficient values in Equation \ref{abnar} are determined empirically through the experiments and fitting the data shown in Table \ref{tab:abnar_tab}.